Electronic Transactions Association Consolidates Industry Leadership With Acquisition of the American Transaction Processors Coalition

 Representing more than 500 member companies across the payments ecosystem, ETA advocates for the industry, provides education, and offers business development and networking opportunities.
 Integrating ATPC further enhances ETA's advocacy, education, and member engagement programs, deepening the association's ability to address key federal and state issues and positioning it to continue serving as a trusted resource for the industry.

-As part of the transition, ETA welcomes Jay Morgan, Executive Director of ATPC and founder of the JL Morgan Company, Inc., as an advisor to the organization.
+As part of the transition, ETA welcomes Jay Morgan, Executive Director of ATPC, as an advisor to the organization.
 Mr. Morgan brings extensive experience in federal and state advocacy and will reinforce ETA's public policy capabilities.

 "The addition of ATPC enhances ETA's already strong advocacy platform.
 Together, we will continue to serve the most reliable, informed voice on the regulatory and legislative issues shaping the future of payments," said Jodie Kelley, CEO of ETA.